codingforeveryone/READMEs/programmer-skills/git-flow.md

 ===================

 git-flow is both the name of a branching model for git(the git flow) and a software that uses that model.
+It will most likely make your life easier !
+Before reading this READMEs, you should be familiar with git, as it is basically git, but with a new way of working with it.
+If you're not familiar with git, please read [Git Basics](https://github.com/codingforeveryone/READMEs/blob/master/git-basics.md)
 ----------
 The Git Flow
 -------------

-The git flow is whole new workflow for git, based on branches, which can make your repos more organized, and making you work with git more efficiently.
+The git flow is a whole new workflow for git, based on branches, which can make your repos more organized, and making you work with git more efficiently.
 For example:

  - If you work on a feature with classic git workflow, you wouldn't want to work directly on your master branch or risk breaking